 In case of emergency, you can call the following numbers:

 - Dial 311 for local enquiries or information.

 - Dial 411 for directory enquiries.

 When planning boat trips, always use safety jackets, never go alone, be vigilant of the tides by using a tide chart and pay attention to hazardous signs and advisories.

 The roads along the mountain and coastal areas can be narrow and winding and should be driven at a slow pace.
 Snowy areas may require chains attached to the tyres.
 Due to lane splitting being legally accepted in California, be mindful of motorcycles passing vehicles and driving in between and along lanes.

 There are dangerous wildlife and animals to be vigilant of and always practice caution and speak to professionals about what you need to do in the event of you coming across any of them.

 - Black bears

-	When you are going on a camping excursion, always practice campfire

-	safety and make sure you have the required permits to create an open
+When you are going on a camping excursion, always practice campfire safety and make sure you have the required permits to create an open fire and use taxi perth.

-	fire.